 - One year full time or two years part time.

 You may or may not have a first degree related to the environment, however, a related degree will be an advantage to you in terms of prior knowledge.
 We're looking for candidates with a keen and demonstrable interest in the environment.

-Develop your knowledge and skills to meet the needs of industry, with this Environmental Management MSc.
+Develop your knowledge and skills to meet the needs of industry with our MSc Environmental Management.

-- Taught by staff with academic and industry experience, plus industry-leading guest speakers.
+- Taught by staff with significant industry experience, complemented by talks and sessions from professional guest speakers.

 What you'll learn

 Learn how environmental systems function, and explore contemporary environmental management principles, tools, and legislation that we can use to address human impact on the environment.

 You’ll review case studies and current practice to develop your knowledge of Environmental Impact Assessment (EIA), Environmental Management Systems (EMS) and the Sustainable Development Goals (SDG), in addition to key concepts such as the circular economy, corporate sustainability, resource management, environmental hazards, and ecosystem services.

 You’ll develop key skills needed by professional environmental managers working in the field, including: